9vult/Raiha/README.md

 All Raiha reposts begin with a trigger.
 Currently-accepted triggers are `r!` (alias: `!r`), `alt:`, and `id:`.
 Servers can disable individual triggers if they want/need to.

-- **Add alt text to an existing message** - _Reply_ to the message beginning with a trigger, then the alt text you want to apply
+- **Add alt text to an existing message** - _Reply_ to the message, beginning with a trigger, then the alt text you want to apply
     - ex: `r!
 Tabby kitten sitting in a sink`
 - **Add alt text to a new message** - Write a message as normal, then add a trigger and alt text at the end
     - ex: `I had a lot of fun at the beach yesterday. id: sunset over the ocean`